NVIDIA-AI-IOT/jetbot/README.md

 We built JetBot to make exploring ideas related to robotics as fun as possible.
 In effect, it's a portable, battery powered AI computer with a camera that's super easy to program.
 This makes it the perfect platform for trying new ideas related to AI, image processing and robotics.
-Our experimentations have led us to new projects like [JetRacer](https://github.com/NVIDIA-AI-IOT/jetracer), and we're excited to see where your experimentation takes you.
+Our experiments have led us to new projects like [JetRacer](https://github.com/NVIDIA-AI-IOT/jetracer), and we're excited to see where your experiments take you.

 <img src="https://nvidia.box.com/shared/static/rq3a3dkfaqw8zrjxd67csil83hllpuc7.gif" style="height:256px">